otavioschwanck/neovim-dotfiles/README.md

-# For who is this file
+# For who is this dotfiles?

 For vim users who whants to develop in Ruby and Javascript.